csakai/EightPuzzle/README.md

 selection type as a function to the "search" function.
 A word of warning: If iterative deepning is used and there is no possible solution, the program will enter into an infinite loop.

+If you want to test the search functions, refer to NPdiagnostic.py and use the "TestAllSearches(startV, stopV)" on line 31.
+It will write its results to a .txt file.